PAPPURAJ/-SPI-TFT-with-ESP32/README.md

 # ESP32 TFT Display Image Viewer

 A beginner-friendly ESP32 project to display images on a TFT LCD touchscreen display.
-This project shows how to display passport photos or any image in full-screen portrait mode.
+This project shows how to display your pictures or any image in full-screen portrait mode.

 ## 🖼️ Features